Council Tax Liability - Who Should Pay the Bill?

 This may seem like a lot of questions to ask, but determining your sole or main residence is not a simple process and each case will be judged on its own merits.
 So, the more information you provide, the easier it will be for us to make our decision.

-If you have any queries, or would like to know more about sole or main residence, please contact us.
-Our contact details are shown below.
+If you have any queries, or would like to know more about sole or main residence, get in touch.